 OneSky platform allows users to order professional translation service using a non-base language.
 In some scenarios, using a non-base language instead of your original base language as the source language will be more cost effective and will yield better translation quality.

 For example, your app is originally written in Dutch and you would like to translate the app into Korean.
-Instead of translating directly from Dutch to Korean, it will be better to translate from Dutch to English first, then use the English version to translate into Korean.
+Instead of translating directly from Dutch to Korean, it might be better to translate from Dutch to English first, then use the English version to translate into Korean.
 It is because there will be much larger pool of quality translators you can choose from for the "Dutch to English" and "English to Korean" language pairs than the "Dutch to Korean" language pair (you can imagine there are much fewer people who are fluent in both Dutch and Korean and the rate will likely be much higher due to limited supply).
 And you can also use the English version to translate into other languages in the future more cost efficiently.

 To order translation from a non-base language,